 Some members of his XY Planning cohort were focused on serving a niche clientele, like fitness entrepreneurs or traveling nurses.
-Etherton also had his own group of professionals in mind, but his wife was leery about focusing on one it seemed no other financial advisor had before.
-"You need people that will help us pay the bills at this point,” Etherton said his wife told him.
+Etherton also had his own group of professionals in mind, but his wife was leery about focusing on a group it seemed no other financial advisors were covering.
+“You need people that will help us pay the bills at this point,” Etherton said his wife told him.

 Etherton tried catering to millennials, an entire generation, without much success.

-“I thought millennials was a niche in itself, but it's really still too broad,” he said.
-“I kind of had trouble with marketing, right?
-Because I'm trying to speak to so many people, in so many different roles and positions.”
+“I thought millennials was a niche in itself, but it’s really still too broad,” he said.
+“I kind of had trouble with marketing because I’m trying to speak to so many people, in so many different roles and positions.”

 In October 2021, after nine months and with only five clients, Etherton and his wife revisited an old idea and started targeting professionals they had a special affinity for: tattoo artists.

 Etherton has always been interested in tattoos and admired the tattoo industry.
 Ink covers Etherton’s back and one of his arms in their entirety, and he has a couple more additional tattoos.
-“I looked it up [and said] ‘No one's doing that.’
-They're all basically self-employed, and so there's a lot of planning opportunity if I can just be something different.”
+“I looked it up [and said] ‘No one’s doing that.’
+[Tattoo artists] are all basically self-employed, and so there’s a lot of planning opportunity if I can just be something different.”

 Tattoo artists also make more money than someone might guess.
 The price of tattooing varies, but artists usually charge between $100 to $200 an hour, and their average income ranges between $50,000 and $75,000 per year.
 Although, Etherton said he’s talked to tattoo artists who consistently make $10,000 to $15,000 each month.

 [Like this article?
 Subscribe to RIA Intel’s’ thrice-weekly newsletter.]